immunefi-team/Bounty_Boosts/Alchemix/31567 - [SC - Critical] VotingEscrowsolcheckpoint is completely broken.md

 # `VotingEscrow.sol::checkpoint` is completely broken

-Submitted on Tue May 21 2024 06:28:04 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 12:28:04 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31567